 Today was one of those days that it seemed like winter was in remission.
 It felt like fall out.
-And while I was driving and enjoying the sun with the sunroof in Marley open, I remembered that I needed to call my daddy back.
+And while I was driving and enjoying the sun with the sunroof in my car open, I remembered that I needed to call my daddy back.

 From 3 days ago.

 “Hey,” he says jovially as his phone flips, calling me by my first and middle names as though it is a hybrid.
 He is the only person who can call me that without it feeling like scolding.

 Most of our conversation consists of laughter and the sounds I make to answer his questions kinda like:

 Daddy: It can’t be that bad.
 I know work is driving you nuts and you’re probably needing your own space but it’s not so bad.
 You have to learn to not be alone so much.